-Editorial note: This blog was first posted in July 9, 2019, and updated March 5, 2020, to reflect additional changes made to our rule against hateful conduct
+Editorial note: This blog was first posted on July 9, 2019, and last updated December 2, 2020, to reflect additional changes made to our rules against hateful conduct.

 We’ll continue to build Twitter for the global community it serves and ensure your voices help shape our rules and how we work.
-As we look to expand the scope of this change, we’ll update you on what we learn and how we address it within our rules.
-We’ll also continue to provide regular updates on all of the other work we’re doing to make Twitter a safer place for everyone @TwitterSafety.
+As we continue to look for opportunities to evolve and expand our policies to better handle the challenges we’re currently facing, we’ll update you on what we learn and how we plan to address it.
+We’ll also continue to provide regular updates on all of the other work we’re doing to make Twitter a safer place for everyone via @TwitterSafety.

 *Examples of research on the link between dehumanizing language and offline harm: